 Chinese restaurants are in almost every settlements in Tibet, and Sichuanese cuisine is more popular than anything else.
 Sichuanese dishes are usually stir-fried quickly over a high flame with meat or vegetables or both.
 Tell the Sichuanese restaurant owners – wo chi su!
 (I am a vegetarian).
 They will understand easily.

-Chinese snakes are also excellent and make for a fine light meal.
+Chinese snacks are also excellent and make for a fine light meal.
 The most common are shuijiao (ravioli-style dumplings) order by the bowl or weight, and baozi (thicker steamed dumplings), which are similar to momos and are normally order by steamer.
 Both are dipped in soy sauce, vinegar or chilli, or a mix of all.

 Shaguo mixian is a particularly tasty form of rice noodles.
 We cook it in a clay pot, with meat or vegetables or both.

 Chaomian (fried noodles) and dan chao fan (egg fried rice) are available in almost all Chinese restaurants.